syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 For example, you could have [Backstage](https://www.syntasso.io/post/kratix-and-backstage-a-perfect-pair) on top of the API to facilitate the creation of services.
-Similarly, you can employ [Compass](https://www.syntasso.io/post/kratix-and-compass) as a driving force for your Platform.
+Similarly, you can employ [Compass](https://www.syntasso.io/post/kratix-and-compass) as a driving force for your platform.
 Kratix can seamlessly integrate with various systems such as GitOps Repositories, ticketing systems, or CI/CD tools.

 </details>

-When writing a request for a Resource, the Platform user will have all the configuration options exposed to them as part of the Promise API, as defined by the Platform team.
+When writing a request for a Resource, the platform user will have all the configuration options exposed to them as part of the Promise API, as defined by the platform team.
 The Jenkins Promise exposes a single configuration option: `spec.env` (see the [Jenkins Promise documentation](https://github.com/syntasso/kratix-marketplace/tree/main/jenkins)).
 When set to `prod`, the resulting Resources will have backups enabled.